Mind the Gap... or Not? How Translation Errors and Evaluation Details Skew Multilingual Results: Limitations

 \section{Limitations}

-This evaluation approach may fail to identify ambiguous questions, as models can arrive at the correct answer purely by chance.
-Furthermore, given that this test set was released several years ago, there is a high likelihood of data contamination—meaning the test set is now part of some models' training data.
+Our evaluation approach may miss ambiguous questions if models arrive at the correct answer by chance.
+Furthermore, since this test set was released years ago, there is a high likelihood of data contamination—meaning the test set is now part of some models' training data.
 This is something suspected for GSM8k, the superset of the English portion of MGSM~\citep{zhang2024careful}.
+This contamination could provide an alternative explanation for the high performance on the English subset, as models may have memorized these problems or similar ones during pre-training.
+If English data is more contaminated than other languages, it could artificially widen the performance gap.
+However, our results show that cleaning the data and improving extraction closes the gap significantly, suggesting that data quality is a major factor regardless of contamination.

 A precondition for our semi-automatic cleaning procedure is to have systems that already perform reasonably well on the task, which might be unrealistic for several domains.
-As partial alleviation of this issue, the kind of problems we identified in this study become more relevant when the test corpora are close to saturation, i.e.\ when there are system that perform specially well on the given task.
+As a partial alleviation of this issue, the kind of problems we identified in this study become more relevant when the test corpora are close to saturation, i.e.\ when there are systems that perform especially well on the given task.

+We employed Gemini to translate and verify the corrected MGSM corpus.
+While this might theoretically favor Gemini in this evaluation, we consider the effect negligible, as all strong models are capable of solving nearly all the questions.

+Finally, in our effort to eliminate ambiguities and correct translation errors, we slightly modified the wording of the English source questions.
+While we strictly ensured no additional mathematical information was introduced, these linguistic refinements may have inadvertently altered the baseline difficulty of the original task.
+Consequently, comparing scores on our corrected dataset directly against historical baselines on the original MGSM should be done with this caveat in mind.